Sprains and strains are common injuries that affect the muscles and ligaments. You can treat most sprains and strains at home without seeing your GP.

 - you also have a very high temperature or feel hot and shivery – this could be an infection

 Your GP can give you advice or prescribe a stronger painkiller.
-If you need an x-ray, your GP may refer you to a minor injury unit or a hospital.
+If you need an x-ray, your GP may refer you to an injury unit or a hospital.

 If you have a sprain or strain that's taking longer than usual to get better, your GP may refer you to a physiotherapist.

-Emergency action required: Go to your nearest minor injury unit or emergency department (ED) if:
+Emergency action required: Go to your nearest injury unit or emergency department (ED) if:

 - you heard a crack when you had your injury - this may mean you have a broken bone